2026 Speakers

 Successful, profit driven healthcare executive with over 20 years progressive experience in management, sales, clinical, and business development.
 Visionary leader and team player with stellar track record of superior performance in sales productivity, team building, customer relationship building, and account development.
 Notable interpersonal skills with a capacity to reach all levels of field personnel, management, and physicians.
 Multi dimensional, innovative strategist focused on consistent achievement of objectives.
 Recognized for an outstanding work ethic, integrity, and commitment to corporate goals and directives.
 Eternal optimist with a focused "can-do" attitude.

-Kathryn Dehn, Fox Rothschild LLP
+Kathryn Dehn, Partner, Fox Rothschild LLP

 Fox Rothschild LLP

+Kathryn Dehn, a partner at Fox Rothschild, focuses her legal practice on supporting her clients in the medical technology industry.
+She advises startups and emerging companies throughout their corporate lifecycles – from company formation and capital raising to their eventual exit.
+She regularly works with founders, management teams and boards in the role of outside general counsel, advising on strategic matters and negotiations.
 Kathryn has extensive experience representing medical technology companies with entity selection and initial formation, capital raising, technology licensing, clinical trial agreement negotiation, HIPAA compliance, data privacy and M&A transactions.
 In addition to her work with startup companies, Kathryn represents venture capital funds with respect to their portfolio investments.

-Jolayne Devers, President and Partner, JD Lymon Group
+Jolayne Devers, Partner, JD Lymon Group

 Partner